OmahaCentralAPCSA/SongMethodizer/README.md

 You will test your skills with procedural decomposition and Java-ify a popular song.

 ### Below are the lyrics to Taylor Swift's popular song "Shake it off":
 How would make this more concise, than just printing all of the lyrics.
 There is obivous repitition and structure to the song.

-### :pushpin: Your Task:
+### :pushpin: Your Requirements:
 1. Decompose "Shake it off" into static methods.
+The code should represent the song in a concise way.
+2. The names of the static methods should be appropriately named.
-2. When your program is run, the lyrics should print exactly like you see them below.
+3. When your program is run, the lyrics should print exactly like you see them below.
+Formatting included.

 ---
 I stay out too late, got nothin' in my brain